ocoretech/CTF-workbook/VulnForum.md

 ![JS](IMG.png "D:\CTF Images\VulnForum\IMG.png")

-* This was just an example, but what if we send our password change GET request in the form of JS as an Stored XSS.
+* This was just an example, but what if we send our password change GET request in the form of JS as a Stored XSS.

 * Go back to burp suite and find the request of password changed in the repeater tab.
 Now change the hash value of Toby to John's hash value.